 In the Lifetime of the Buddha

-Kala was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis and whose teachings differed from those laid down by the Buddha, while Lakkhana was an earlier birth of Sariputta, one of the Buddha’s top disciples.
+Kala was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis, while Lakkhana was an earlier birth of Sariputta, one of the Buddha’s top disciples.
 Devadatta left the brotherhood with many disciples to set up his own order and declared that he too was a Buddha.
-The real Buddha sent Sariputta and Moggallana, another of his top disciples, to preach to those who left and during the night, after hearing Sariputta speak, they left Devadatta and returned to the Buddha’s fold.
+The real Buddha sent Sariputta and Moggallana, another of his top disciples, to preach to those who left, and during the night, after hearing Sariputta speak, they left Devadatta and returned to the Buddha’s fold.

 The next morning, the Buddha told this story to let his disciples know this was not the first time Devadatta had led his followers astray nor the first time Sariputta had made a glorious return.